MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-ce-app-container-getting-started.md

 ---
-title: Overview of Windows CE App Container ms.date: 08/12/2020 ms.topic: article
+title: Getting Started with Windows CE App Container ms.date: 08/24/2020 ms.topic: article
 description: Windows CE App Container Migration Technology
 keywords: Windows 10 IoT Core, Windows CE, application migration, cepal
 ---

-# Getting Started
+# Getting Started with Windows CE App Container

 The Windows CE App Container is a technology that allows most CE applications to run on top of Windows 10 IoT Core.

 The solution is built in two stages.
 The first stage creates a Windows CE 2013 image using a BSP for either x86 or ARM32 architecture.
-This image is then included in a Windows 10 IoT Core image that utilizes the x64 or ARM32 BSP for the specific device hardware where the solution will be installed.
+In the second stage, this image is then included in a Windows 10 IoT Core image that utilizes the x64 or ARM32 BSP for the specific device hardware where the solution will be installed.

 ![CE App Container Architecture](.//media/WindowsCEAppContainer/image1.png)

 For more information about this architecture please review this video: [Modernizing Windows CE Devices](https://channel9.msdn.com/Shows/Internet-of-Things-Show/Modernizing-Windows-CE-Devices).

 ## Prerequisites
-The Windows CE App Container software requires an updated version of Windows Compact 2013 (Build number 6294 from June 2020 or later) along with updated Windows 10 IoT Core Packages for x64 and ARM32 (August 2020 update or later).
-Note: You must have a valid [IoT Core Services](https://docs.microsoft.com/windows-hardware/manufacture/iot/iotcoreservicesoverview) subscription to distribute a device that employs the CE App Container technology.

 The Windows CE App Container software requires an updated version of Windows Compact 2013 (Build number 6294 from June 2020 or later) along with updated Windows 10 IoT Core Packages for x64 and ARM32 (August 2020 update or later).

 > [!NOTE]
 > You must have a valid [IoT Core Services](https://docs.microsoft.com/windows-hardware/manufacture/iot/iotcoreservicesoverview) subscription to distribute a device that employs the CE App Container technology.

 Additionally, you will need the following: